material-components/material-components-web/docs/code/README.md

 component packages.
 Components require an HTML structure.
 Some components are static, but most are dynamic and include some JavaScript.

-> Each component is usable seperate from any other component.
+> Each component is usable separately from any other component.

 ## Best Practices